gdbooks/TileBasedGamesInOpenTK/Iso_MakeItems.md

 The debug rectangle should be at the position specified by the ```Position``` member variable.
 It should be of color ```Color.DarkSeaGreen```.
 As for size, both the width and the height are going to be **Source.Width / 2**.
 The size of the item works the same as the size of the player, so width is sprite width / 2 and height is width.

 While we are in the render function, find where we offset the y pixel position of the tile: ```int yTile = (Position.Y - 1) / Game.TILE_H;```, get rid of the -1 offset.
 Because isometric tiles use a different registration point than cartesian tiles, we no longer need to apply this offset.

+**Run the game**, you should now be seeing green item squares on the debug map.
+So long as your looking at the top down debug map you can even move around and collect the items!